genaimavericks/arc/test_db_ingestion/README_DB_SETUP.md

 - PostgreSQL 12 or later
 - Basic familiarity with PostgreSQL commands
-- RSW platform installed and running
+- Lightening platform installed and running

 ## Setup Instructions